Laval, Mayenne: Heraldry

 The coat of arms of Laval is: gules, a lion passant guardant.
-The coat of arms were those of the House of Laval, and not to the city.
-Still, several members of the family permitted the town to use their arms, notably in 1211, when the direct branch died, and in 1464.
+The coat of arms were those of the House of Laval, and not to the city, although several members of the family permitted the town to use their arms, notably in 1211, when the direct branch died, and in 1464.

 The House of Laval had a motto, Eadem mensura ("of same measure"), which is sometimes associated with the town of Laval.

 In 1987, the municipality adopted a logotype, replaced in 2010 by a new one which uses the heraldic lion as well as the palindrome as the two symbols of Laval.
 This logotype is made of "Laval" written in capital letters, with the final "L" held by the lion and reversed to suggest the palindrome.

 Middle Ages

 The castle of Laval and its 13th-century keep.

 Before the construction of the castle during the 11th century, Laval did not exist.
 However, the site of the town was already a thoroughfare because it was located on the Roman road that connected Le Mans to Corseul, a provincial capital in present-day Brittany.
 Moreover, some parts of the city territory had been settled by the Gauls.
 For instance, a Gallic stele has been unearthed in the suburb of Pritz, north of the centre.
 The chapel of Pritz was on its side first mentioned in 710.
 The body of Tudwal, a Breton Saint, is believed to have been brought to Laval in 870 or 878, during a Norman invasion in Brittany.

 Guy II of Laval, second Lord of the town, after a seal from 1095.

 The site of Laval had a strategic importance because the travelers taking the Roman road had to cross there the Mayenne river on a ford.
 The western bank of the river was further dominated by a rocky promontory which could ensure a total control on the ford.
 During the 10th century, a first military structure was built on it, and a villa was mentioned there at the end of the century in a charter issued by the count of Maine.
 Around 1020, Herbert I of Maine offered the new barony of Laval to Guy I, who became the first lord of the town.
 Guy I of Laval built a new castle and the town slowly appeared around the Roman road and on the river banks.